Poll: If I wrote an original story, would you read it? Vote Now!

 I used to have a ton of stuff here.
 However, if you're looking for it, you'll still get a lot of stuff, just not as much.
-I first made this account and this profile when I was very young and ever since that my worldview has adjusted quite dramatically.
-I realize now that some things I reposted here were or possibly were offensive to racial minorities, women, disabled individuals, etc. and I profusely apologize.
+I first made this account and this profile when I was very young and since then I've changed.
+I realize now that some things I reposted here were really offensive to marginalized peoples and I profusely apologize.
 I have deleted what I could find (along with things that just weren't funny to me anymore), so if you were looking for something and can't find it now, that's probably why.

 My fandoms change with the seasons.
 I still like these, but some of my fics for certain ones are more dormant than others.
 What I call "yearly fandoms" are in bold/itals with the year next to it, and are most likely to produce spontaneous fics because they were an obsession for at least a good part of a year and I cannot forget them as easily.

 Star Wars (2009): 2009 - Current

 How to Train Your Dragon (2010): March 2010 - Present

 Ranger's Apprentice (2011): August 2011 - July 2014